 However, some apps (Messenger, Telegram, ...) convert these symbols to images after you paste them, so everyone can see them regardless of their system.
 Plus even if you don't see the symbols, recipients on mobile devices will generally be able to see them.

 Why do emoji look different on different devices?

 Just like there are different fonts that display characters slightly differently, there are different emoji sets.
-You can choose between Emoji One and you system's (native) representation on keyboard.cool.
+You can choose between Noto Emoji and you system's (native) representation on keyboard.cool.
 Here's an example of how "face with tears of joy" looks like on different apps and devices: